git-julian/nd0821-c3-starter-code/starter/model_card_template.md

 ## Evaluation Data
 - The model is evaluated on a 20% hold-out test set.
-- Additional slice-based metrics are computed for subgroups defined by the `education` feature to assess model performance across different demographic segments.
+- Additional slice-based metrics lsare computed for subgroups defined by the `education` feature to assess model performance across different demographic segments.

 ## Metrics
 - **Precision:** Measures the proportion of positive predictions that are correct.